Spannungen: History

 The festival held world premieres such as Volker David Kirchner's Il Canto della Notte as a commission in the first season, Jörg Widmann's Octet in 2004, and in the 20th season in 2017 Erkki-Sven Tüür's Lichttürme, a piano trio commissioned for the festival.

 Many of the concerts were recorded live.
 Reviewer Jan Brachmann from the FAZ noted that Dvořák's Dumky Trio was played by violinist Christian Tetzlaff, cellist Tanja Tetzlaff and Vogt, as if the players took time for sinking together into moods ("für das gemeinsame Versinken in Stimmungen").

 In 2020 and 2021, during the COVID-19 pandemic, the performances were played, broadcast and recorded without audience.
 The festival returned to performances with audience in 2022, with the motto Liebe (love).
 Vogt gave his last concert at the festival, playing in the final concert on 26 June 2022 with Christian Tetzlaff, Barbara Buntrock and Tanja Tetzlaff the Piano Quartet No. 3 by Johannes Brahms.

+Since 25 June 2023, Christian Tetzlaff is the new artistic director of SPANNUNGEN.